-The minor is typically completed in your junior and senior year, however, a course that you completed as a first year or sophomore may be applied towards the minor with approval from Dean Cook.
+The interdisciplinary minor in Film and Media Studies requires a total of six courses.
+There are five required courses and one elective.
+Students may use study abroad courses to help fulfill these requirements.
+The minor is typically completed in your junior and senior year, however, a course that you completed as a first year or sophomore may be applied towards the minor with approval from the program director, Caetlin Benson-Allott.

 Upon approval by the Director of the Film and Media Studies, students may count up to two courses taken outside of Georgetown (via study abroad, the DC Consortium, or summer study) toward the requirements of the minor.

-FMST-100: Gateway to Film and Media Studies
+FMST-1100: Gateway to Film and Media Studies

 In our Gateway to the program, students encounter film theory and media history.
 You will learn the basics of what it means to be a Film and Media scholar and how Film and Media has shaped our society across history.

-ARTS-181: Introduction to Filmmaking
+FMST-1181: Introduction to Filmmaking

-FMST-400: Capstone in Film and Media Studies
+FMST-4970: Capstone in Film and Media Studies

 In the Capstone course, senior FMST students will engage with key ideas and texts in Film and Media Studies through close critical reading and creative theorizing.
 Together, we will revisit aspects of your learning in the Gateway course and Introduction to Filmmaking, retracing your intellectual genealogies, identifying and returning to questions and approaches that have been important to you.
 You will develop signature, culminating projects in workshop formats, regularly pitching ideas, providing and receiving feedback, and refining and developing your ideas.
-By the end of the fall term, you will have engaged important critical questions in Film and Media Studies, connected questions and learning from your FMST curriculum, developed proposals for final projects, and planned effectively to carry out your capstone work in the spring 2016 semester.
-Your learning in FMST-400 will continue in FMST-401 in the spring and will conclude with your final presentation of and reflection on your capstone work.
+By the end of the fall term, you will have engaged important critical questions in Film and Media Studies, connected questions and learning from your FMST curriculum, developed proposals for final projects, and planned effectively to carry out your capstone work in the spring semester.
+Your learning in FMST-4970 will continue in FMST-4971 in the spring and will conclude with your final presentation of and reflection on your capstone work.

-FMST-401: Capstone in Film and Media Studies II
+FMST-4971: Capstone in Film and Media Studies II